 The Japanese garden The Hague is only open 6 weeks in spring and 2 weeks in autumn.
-In 2016 spring opening is from 30 April till 12 June from 9:00 AM till8:00 PM.
-Autumn opening will be from 8 till 23 October.
-I visit the garden a couple of times, I’m just overwhelmed by all the colours!
-There is one particular day in May which I book in my agenda and that’s the day on which Leiden That’s the day of the Japanese market in Leiden.
+In 2018 spring opening is from 28 April till 10 June from 9:00 AM till 8:00 PM.
+Autumn opening will be from 13 till 28 October.
+Every time I visit the garden, I’m just overwhelmed by all the colours!
+There is one particular day in May which I book in my agenda and that’s the day of the Japanese market in Leiden.

 Visit Japan in The Hague & Leiden

 Last year I started my Japanese day trip in the Netherlands with a bike ride through Clingedael and a first stop at the Japanese garden The Hague, from there I cycled part of the The Hague estates route and then from Wassenaar to Leiden.
 In Leiden centre I parked my bike close to Rapenburg and visited the Japanese market.
 This year I have planned a bike tour on Sunday the 20th of May including a facts & fiction tour to the Japanese Garden The Hague, a couple of stops in the nature in The Hague/ Leiden area & a visit Japan Market Leiden.

 Japanese Garden in The Hague Park